|

 - Chasing losses by betting more after losing money, or a feeling that a losing streak will soon end if only the person keeps betting

-- Feelings of restlessness, agitation, anxiety or irritation when unable to gamble
+- Feelings of restlessness, agitation, anxiety, or irritation when unable to gamble

-- Gambling as a coping strategy to manage feelings of depression, anxiety or life stress, including stress directly or indirectly caused by gambling, such as lack of money or relationship issues
+- Gambling as a coping strategy to manage feelings of depression, anxiety, or life stress, including stress directly or indirectly caused by gambling, such as lack of money or relationship issues

 - Losing important relationships as a result of gambling, such as romantic relationships or a job, or running the risk of losing these connections because of gambling

-- Lying about gambling, concealing the frequency of gambling sessions, hiding amounts lost and becoming defensive when questioned
+- Lying about gambling, concealing the frequency of gambling sessions, hiding amounts lost, and becoming defensive when questioned

-- Asking for loans, handouts, help with household bills or other financial assistance to cover losses caused by gambling
+- Asking for loans, handouts, help with household bills, or other financial assistance to cover losses caused by gambling

 Gambling Rehab Near You

 Gambling addiction, like any other addiction, is not a failure caused by weak willpower or a bad character.
 The compulsive need to gamble is very similar to the chemical dependence caused by many drugs, and the treatment options for it are similar.
-A person with a gambling problem must first acknowledge that their gambling is not under control and that it’s having serious negative consequences on themselves and on the people around them.
-Any treatment for addiction, including for gambling addiction, is far more likely to succeed when the person getting help accepts their addiction and resolves to work through the steps of gambling addiction rehab.
-Studies suggest that up to 80% of problem gamblers can’t admit they have an issue, which makes getting started with rehab for gambling addiction the biggest hurdle in successful treatment of the disorder.
+A person with a gambling problem must first acknowledge that their gambling is not under control and that it has serious negative consequences on themselves and on the people around them.
+Any treatment for addiction, including gambling addiction, is far more likely to succeed when the person getting help accepts their addiction and resolves to work through the steps of gambling addiction rehab.
+Studies suggest that up to 80% of problem gamblers can’t admit they have an issue, which makes getting started with rehab for gambling addiction the biggest hurdle in the successful treatment of the disorder.

 Treatment can begin immediately after a person resolves to get help.
 Unlike chemical dependencies, such as alcohol and drugs, there aren’t any habit-forming substances in the gambler’s body that need to be detoxed, so the inpatient phase of typical addiction treatments isn’t generally needed.
 An exception to this is if the person seeking treatment has secondary addiction issues, such as heavy drinking, which may have to be medically managed during the initial treatment phase.
 After that, most gambling rehab focuses on cognitive behavioral therapy, in which the person learns the triggers for problem gambling and develops strategies for maintaining remission.